 Information About the Loan Application Process

-DelVal expects to issue a new series of bonds in 2018.
-The Program Administrator expects most of those funds will be committed by the end of the year.
-Any local government or authority that contemplates a loan from DelVal should contact the Program Administrator and should submit an application.
+The availability of funds for new Loans is often limited.
+Any local government or authority that contemplates a Loan from DelVal should contact the Program Administrator and should submit an application.
 The submission of an application is not binding on either DelVal or the prospective borrower.

-The DelVal loan process begins with the submission of a loan application.
-The loan must be approved by the Program Administrator and the DelVal Board.
-Following those approvals, the borrower would enact an ordinance (or adopt a resolution) to authorize the loan.
-The closing of the loan typically occurs 8-12 weeks after the application is submitted.
+The DelVal Loan process begins with the submission of an application.
+The Loan must be approved by the Program Administrator and the DelVal Board of Directors.
+Following those approvals, the borrower would enact an ordinance (or for Authorities and School Districts) adopt a resolution) to authorize the Loan.
+The closing of the Loan typically occurs 8-12 weeks after the application is submitted.

 - Ordinance (or resolution) to authorize the issuance of debt,

 - Ordinance for a guaranty of lease rental debt (if applicable),

 - Advertisements of consideration and enactment (or adoption),